October 17, 2024

 Domain scams are a common tactic used by the scammer to trick the owner into paying for unnecessary services or transferring their site to a different registrar.

 These scams typically involve sending fake notices or invoices that claim the domain name is due for renewal.
-Often involving inflated prices, notices often appear to be from the a registry or a legitimate company, but they are actually from fraudsters posing as an internet registry
+Often involving inflated prices, notices often appear to be from a registry or a legitimate company, but they are actually from fraudsters posing as an internet registry.

 Swindlers use various tactics to make these notices or invoices appear legitimate.
 They may include the domain owner’s contact information and registration details, creating a sense of urgency by claiming that the domain names will expire or be lost if the renewal fee is not paid immediately.